The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “Let's not forget that DMA is a hardware process, where a software blitter is compiled and run by the CPU as machine instructions.
 You can't begin to compare a hardware process with a software process, because anything that is hard-coded into silicon will blow away a series of machine instructions. … you could write a fast memory copy routine in assembler and it would be much faster than a C routine.
 However, DMA will blow them both away …”

-No, we can compare them; yes, we can write our own asm copier; and, no, DMA will not blow them both away.
-The reason that DMA is fast is because there is no loop overhead.
+Actually, we can compare them and, as it happens, DMA will not blow a well-constructed asm copier away.
+Yeah, I was surprised when I saw that as well.
+The reason that DMA is faster than regular copies is because there is no loop overhead.
 However, with ldmia/stmia instructions, the loop overhead per byte is significantly reduced anyway, especially for sections with high waitstates.
 In most cases, DMA will only be 10-20% faster in copying.
 It will actually be slower when it comes to fills, because it will re-read the data to fill with every time, which a software version won't have to.
+It's not safe to assume that a hardware process will always beat a software routine.

 6.1 TileMode0 (pp 211-215)